hermannhueck/MusicService/Services/MusicService-Play-Scala-Slick-NoAuth/README-HowTo.txt

 - a web application running in the browser

 The Music Service manages music performers and recordings.
-Management implies CRUD operations on performers and recordings, up- and download of music data (mp3 files) as well as assigning performers to recordings or recordings to performers and the removal of these assignments.
+Management implies CRUD operations on Performers and Recordings, up- and download of music data (mp3 files) as well as assigning performers to recordings or recordings to performers and the removal of these assignments.